rerun-io/rerun/docs/content/reference/cpp-sdk-cmake.md

 By default points to where a pre-built library for the currently active platform is expected to be found in the Rerun C++ SDK distribution zip.

+### `RERUN_CPP_SOURCE_DIR`
+Path to the Rerun include and source directory, i.e. the directory that contains `rerun.hpp`.

+Note that rerun does not have separate folders for header (\*.hpp) and source (\*.cpp) files, both are found inside `RERUN_CPP_SOURCE_DIR`.

+By default is set to an absolute path that is determined by the location of Rerun's `CMakeLists.txt` itself.
+Setting this is rarely needed, but reading it may be useful for build setups that can not rely on the `rerun_cpp` target or for some reason aren't able to inherit the public target include path set on `rerun_cpp`.

 ## Tested compilers